 - Assessing the direction of travel in a business's emissions is the final step of our analysis.
 As mentioned, having approved targets is important and adds credibility to companies' emissions reduction goals.
 However, only some companies choose this route.
-Companies may be making significant progress in reducing emissions without validated targets and those with validated targets may be heading in the wrong direction. - Assessing how a company's emissions have changed ensures that we have a full understanding of the company's climate performance and commitment to reducing emissions, SBTi or otherwise.
-This helps develop a better understanding of how a company's climate-related risk exposure is likely to develop over the medium- to long-term.
+Companies may be making significant progress in reducing emissions without validated targets and those with validated targets may well be heading in the wrong direction. - Assessing how a company's emissions have changed can ensure that we gain a more accurate understanding of the company's climate performance and commitment for every company, SBTi-aligned or otherwise.